Liam Hemsworth Says He Wants To Have A Ton Of Kids With Miley Cyrus

 “Then just going through something this emotional with someone, it brings you closer and we felt like we’d lost a big part of our lives, so we wanted to make a new part of our lives.
 It was something really good coming out of a horrible situation.
 It was going to happen eventually, but I think this just sped it up a little bit.”

-Liam Hemsworth went on to reveal that the tragedy bonded he and Miley Cyrus together like glue, saying that she is the only other person in the world who can understand how he felt in that moment.
+Liam Hemsworth went on to reveal that the tragedy bonded him and Miley Cyrus together like glue, saying that she is the only other person in the world who can understand how he felt in that moment.

-The actor also adds that following his wedding he has a much deeper and more connected relationship with Miley, revealing that the couple make sense together because they are both so “wacky,” hinting that Cyrus is more wild than he is, saying “she never turns it off.”
+The actor also adds that following his wedding he has a much deeper and more connected relationship with Miley, revealing that the couple makes sense together because they are both so “wacky,” hinting that Cyrus is wilder than he is, saying “she never turns it off.”

 Miley and Liam have been gushing over one another since their wedding last year.
-Just Jared reports that Hemsworth always seems to bring up how wonderful his wife is during interviews, and Cyrus loves to post about her husband on social media.
+Just Jared previously reported that Hemsworth always seems to bring up how wonderful his wife is during interviews, and Cyrus loves to post about her husband on social media.

 Fans can see more of Liam Hemsworth and Miley Cyrus’s life by following the couple’s “wacky” antics via their Instagram accounts.